UPstartDeveloper/Fire-Detection-API/README.md

 ```
 (env) $ pytest
 ```
+If there are no failures, then you should be good to go!
+You can inspect the code for the tests in `app/main_test.py` if you wish.
 ## The Data and the Model
-The image dataset and model used for the production API will be documented on the [Releases](https://github.com/UPstartDeveloper/Fire-Detection-API/releases) page of this repository.
+The image dataset and neural network model used for the production API will be documented on the [Releases](https://github.com/UPstartDeveloper/Fire-Detection-API/releases) page of this repository.

 ## Making Your Own Deep Learning API